 If you’re trying to discover reasons for why drug prices go up or down, one of the best things to look at is supply and demand.
 A new federal antitrust lawsuit alleges that several generic drugmakers were colluding in an effort to protect market share and raise prices.
 To get a better sense of what was happening in the market at the time the alleged collusion took place, it helps to track a drug’s market share over time.
 Using Medicaid utilization data and other public datasets, we have now launched a new dashboard to provide a crumb trail for those looking to determine the market distribution of drug manufacturers as prices fluctuate.

-It’s NADAC survey results week, which means it’s time for our fourth installment of “what happened to generic drug prices last month.”
+It’s NADAC survey results week, which means it’s time for our fifth installment of “what happened to generic drug prices last month.”
 On a positive note, it looks like there was a bit of net deflation.
 But overall it was a less than stellar month for generic deflation - it was the first month (since we started this monthly review) where we saw more generic drug price increases then decreases.
 As always, the details matter, and we’re here to provide them for you.
 Check out our latest drug pricing report for a lot of important updates, plus an updated NADAC Packed Bubble Chart!

 As drug pricing scrutiny grows, PBM spread pricing of cheap, generic drugs is becoming a hot topic of conversation in states across the country.
 After the state of Ohio opened the books thanks to an audit from the state auditor, the uncovered $224 million PBM spread now has other states scrambling to see what they are being charged as well.
 One of those states is Pennsylvania, where their state auditor is trying hard to get the data he needs to see where the money is going in the third largest managed care program in the country.
 Since there are many folks wondering what’s going on in Pennsylvania, considering the current lack of hard data, we decided to dig into the publicly available data to see if Pennsylvania appears to have the makings of an “Ohio problem.”